Starting High School

 • Remember this is a change for you too.
 Reach out to other parents; it won’t be the same as being in the playground, so try and keep the communication going.
 It is always handy for those last-minute reminders like remembering food ingredients for food tech.

 If your child has an EHCP, discuss their options with your child’s current school and keyworker.
 Start the conversations early with your child and setting.
-You can find more information on SEND school place applications
+You can find more information on Children with EHCP's moving to a new phase of education.

 Year 6 - 7 Transition Timetable